 Located in Brossard, a Greater Montreal area municipality south of the metropolis, Skyspa proposes a rooftop thermal experience with the help of Finnish saunas, steam baths, Californian baths, Nordic waterfalls, and rest areas.

 Massages and assorted beauty treatments are also available on-site.
 And keep an eye out for Skyspa's Aufguss sauna, which is a German-inspired sauna where water and essential oils are poured over the sauna stove.
 The resident Aufgussmeister directs the scented steam towards bathers.

 Spa Escale Santé

-Boasting an all-inclusive spa experience in Montreal's East End, Spa Escale Santé offers a wide array of treatments and services like massotherapy, an Icelandic spa station, Nordic baths, facials, body care, mani-pedis, physiotherapy, aquatic osteopathy treatments as well as perineal and pelvic rehabilitation treatments ideal for pregnant women, those who've given birth, or even for women considering having children in the first place.
+Boasting an all-inclusive spa experience in Montreal's East End, Spa Escale Santé offers a wide array of treatments and services such as massotherapy, an Icelandic spa station, Nordic baths, facials, body care, mani-pedis, physiotherapy, and aquatic osteopathy treatments.
+It also offers perineal and pelvic rehabilitation treatments, which are ideal for pregnant women, those who've given birth, or even for women considering having children.